Genome: Retrotransposons

-Retrotransposons are found mostly in eukaryotes but not found in prokaryotes and retrotransposons form a large portion of genomes of many eukaryotes.
-Retrotransposon is a transposable element that transpose through an RNA intermediate.
+Retrotransposons are found mostly in eukaryotes but not found in prokaryotes.
+Retrotransposons form a large portion of the genomes of many eukaryotes.
+A retrotransposon is a transposable element that transposes through an RNA intermediate.
 Retrotransposons are composed of DNA, but are transcribed into RNA for transposition, then the RNA transcript is copied back to DNA formation with the help of a specific enzyme called reverse transcriptase.
-Retrotransposons that carry reverse transcriptase in their gene can trigger its own transposition but the genes that lack the reverse transcriptase must use reverse transcriptase synthesized by another retrotransposon.
+A retrotransposon that carries reverse transcriptase in its sequence can trigger its own transposition but retrotransposons that lack a reverse transcriptase must use reverse transcriptase synthesized by another retrotransposon.
 Retrotransposons can be transcribed into RNA, which are then duplicated at another site into the genome.
 Retrotransposons can be divided into long terminal repeats (LTRs) and non-long terminal repeats (Non-LTRs).

 Long terminal repeats (LTRs) are derived from ancient retroviral infections, so they encode proteins related to retroviral proteins including gag (structural proteins of the virus), pol (reverse transcriptase and integrase), pro (protease), and in some cases env (envelope) genes.
 These genes are flanked by long repeats at both 5' and 3' ends.
 It has been reported that LTRs consist of the largest fraction in most plant genome and might account for the huge variation in genome size.

 Non-long terminal repeats (Non-LTRs) are classified as long interspersed nuclear elements (LINEs), short interspersed nuclear elements (SINEs), and Penelope-like elements (PLEs).
 In Dictyostelium discoideum, there is another DIRS-like elements belong to Non-LTRs.
 Non-LTRs are widely spread in eukaryotic genomes.

 Long interspersed elements (LINEs) encode genes for reverse transcriptase and endonuclease, making them autonomous transposable elements.
 The human genome has around 500,000 LINEs, taking around 17% of the genome.

 Short interspersed elements (SINEs) are usually less than 500 base pairs and are non-autonomous, so they rely on the proteins encoded by LINEs for transposition.
 The Alu element is the most common SINE found in primates.
 It is about 350 base pairs and occupies about 11% of the human genome with around 1,500,000 copies.

 DNA transposons

 DNA transposons encode a transposase enzyme between inverted terminal repeats.
 When expressed, the transposase recognizes the terminal inverted repeats that flank the transposon and catalyzes its excision and reinsertion in a new site.
-This cut-and-paste mechanism typically reinserts transposons near their original location (within 100kb).
+This cut-and-paste mechanism typically reinserts transposons near their original location (within 100 kb).
 DNA transposons are found in bacteria and make up 3% of the human genome and 12% of the genome of the roundworm C. elegans.